 Freeing our thinking

-This kind of constraining influence is something we want to avoid when thinking strategically; we need to be able to ‘think outside the box’.
-We need something that helps us to be creative and yet have some form, a tool that is comprehensive but that is also second nature to us.
+This kind of constraining influence is something we want to avoid when thinking strategically.
+It is important to be able to ‘think outside the box’.
+Therefore, we need something that helps us to be creative, and yet also be comprehensive and second nature to us.

 The evolution of the 5Ws

-Therefore The Right Questions expands on what we already know; words that we have in our language already.
-This subconscious knowledge of the system is what makes it profound – we do not need to invent words or use jargon to explain it.
-The basis of The Right Questions is a framework that already exists in English and is just amplified so we can apply it specifically to matters of importance such as personal effectiveness and business strategy.
+Therefore, The Right Questions expands on what we already know; words that we have in our language already.
+This subconscious knowledge of the system is what makes it profound.
+We do not need to invent words or use jargon to explain it.
+The basis of The Right Questions is a framework that already exists in English and is amplified so we can apply it specifically to matters of importance, such as personal effectiveness and business strategy.

 For how to apply The Right Questions framework check out What are The Right Questions for Decision Making and Strategic Planning?